bejondshao/bejondshao.github.io/source/_posts/Liferay-Microsofe-Active-Directory-Configuration.md

 ```
 But take care that, cn in AD is for "First Name + Last Name" by default, it contains whitespace, so it can't be imported to liferay as screen name.
 So you need to change it in AD.

-@ Email Address: it can be mapped with "mail" or "userprincipalname". "mail" is email in AD, "userprincipalname" is User logon name.
+@ Email Address: change it to `userprincipalname`.
+It can be mapped with "mail" or "userprincipalname". "mail" is email in AD, "userprincipalname" is User logon name.
+But if "Authentication Search Filter" is `(userprincipalname=@email_address@)`, then Email Address should be `userprincipalname`.
+Portal login with email, so this should be unified.
 @ Password: leave it as default `userPassword`.
 @ First Name: leave it as default `givenName`.
 @ Middle Name: leave it blank.